Care & Services

 Step 4

-PLEASE KEEP IN MIND:
+KEEP IN MIND:

 Bob doesn’t like to force a patina to keep the color even.
 He just cleans and dries his carbon knives and lets the patina develop naturally.
 Bob finds the slightly uneven color aesthetically appealing.